basdds/php-pi-photowall/README.md

 Put your collection of pictures in the folder 'photowall' and the PHP script + jquery.min.js file in the main folder. (in this example /var/www/frame/ is my local webserver's DocumentRoot)

-Then fire up your browser to point it at your webserver + F-11!
+Then fire up your browser(s) to point it at your webserver + F-11!

-**Addons**

-I will add some extra scripts for managing the picture collection later.